 If you’re struggling to attract a regular audience on your blog, consider the following tips:

-Tip #1 – Develop a theme for your blog (and stick with it!)
+Tip #1 – Develop a theme for your blog

 The most successful blogs out there are built around a single topic that audiences relate to and find compelling enough to return again and again.
 The chosen topic can encompass several sub-topics (as long as they’re substantially related to the overall purpose of the site), but in general, the content posted to the blog doesn’t deviate from this main theme.